Jubilee Park Swimming Pool: History

 Transfer of ownership of Jubilee Park to Woodhall Spa Parish Council took Place in April 2011.
 This transfer was accompanied by significant investment in ‘failing’ parts of the infrastructure – not least the swimming pool basin and the infrastructure of the caravan park.
 This injection of capital has secured the operational ability of the Park along with ensuring that key areas remain compliant with necessary legislative requirements.

-With this operational ability secured, we now needed to secure the park's financial future under local ownership.
+With this operational ability secured, there was now need to secure the park's financial future under local ownership.
 The first four years were broadly successful although involving a steep learning curve.
-It quickly became apparent, however, that the Parish Council wasn't set up in a way that could sustain Jubilee Park in the long term and a group of volunteers stepped up to look at possible ways forward.
+It quickly became apparent, however, that the Parish Council was not set up in a way that could sustain Jubilee Park in the long term and a group of volunteers stepped up to look at possible ways forward.

 On 2 May 2014, The Parish Council handed over the operation and management of the swimming pool, caravan site and communal gardens to Jubilee Park Woodhall Spa Ltd (JPWS) on a 99-year lease.
 JPWS took over from this point with the pool opening for the season the next day.
 The cricket and tennis clubs in the Park maintained separate leases.

 JPWS is a not-for-profit organisation set up as a company limited by guarantee (company number – 8912577).
 It is also a registered Charity (charity number 1159068).

 As set in out in its Articles of Association, the objects of the charity are: